rtreacy87/MLOps-Notes/Lab1/05-password-management.md

 For a comprehensive guide on using `pass` effectively, including synchronization across devices, browser integration, mobile access, and automation, see our [Pass Workflow Guide](supplementary/pass-workflow-wiki.md).

+To compare `pass` with other password management solutions (Bitwarden, 1Password, KeePassXC, HashiCorp Vault, etc.) and determine which is best for your needs, see our [Password Manager Comparison Guide](supplementary/password-manager-comparison-wiki.md).

 ## Installation and Setup

 ### Step 1: Install Required Packages